karakun/karakun.github.io/_posts/2018-07-18-integration-docker.md

 ---
 layout: post
-title:  'Integration tests for open source software'
+title:  'Integration tests for libraries and frameworks with Docker'
 author: hendrik
 featuredImage: whale
-excerpt: 'This post gives an overview how we at Karakun use Docker to create integration tests for JavaEE / JakartaEE based libraries and frameworks.
-Since Travis supports Docker for some time now the technique described in this the post can also be used for open source software.'
+excerpt: 'This post gives an overview how we at Karakun use Docker to create integration tests for JavaEE / JakartaEE based libraries and frameworks.'
-categories: [Java, Docker, Open Source, Travis, Integration Tests, Tests, JavaEE, JakartaEE]
+categories: [Java, Docker, Integration Tests, Tests, JavaEE, JakartaEE]
 header:
   image: post
 ---